Your kids will love this marshmallow snowman craft that is even more fun to eat! Great activity for snow days and long winter days at home!

 If you don’t have striped chocolate chips just use whatever you have available.

-Our snowman family needed a little assistance from my helper.
+Our marshmallow snowman craft family needed a little assistance from my helper.

 In fact, after all that playing in the snow they were just plain ol’ tired!